 rning Outcomes.
-To achieve unit a learner must be able essment Criteria: Assessment of these outcomes nonstrates a learner can: 1 Understand the wide-ranging laws and regulations that computer and data use are subject to 1.1 Outline the main laws and regulations relating to computer and data use 2 Understand the core and components of the EU General Data Protection Regulation and similar legislation 2.1 Describe how EU GDPR, and similar legislation, impact businesses in an international trading environment Discuss ways to protect data in transit and data at rest 3 Understand how legal frameworks protect personal and workplace data 3.1 3.2 3.3 Describe the criteria for Personal Data under EU GDPR and other major jurisdictions (including UK and USA) Describe the legal sanctions applied to those who become involved with computer misuse Explain the legal requirements to report suspected computer and data crime to the relevant authorities
+To achieve unit a learner must be able essment Criteria: Assessment of these outcomes to: diffe a learner mast be able ucii ionstrates a rearrier can.
+1 Understand the wide-ranging laws and regulations that computer and data use are subject to 1.1 Outline the main laws and regulations relating to computer and data use 2 Understand the core and components of the EU General Data Protection Regulation and similar legislation 2.1 Describe how EU GDPR, and similar legislation, impact businesses in an international trading environment Discuss ways to protect data in transit and data at rest 3 Understand how legal frameworks protect personal and workplace data 3.1 Describe the criteria for Personal Data under EU GDPR and other major jurisdictions (including UK and USA) Describe the legal sanctions applied to those who become involved with computer misuse 3.3 Explain the legal requirements to report suspected computer and data crime to the relevant authorities